-When it comes to your banking and financial needs, you may be wondering if you should pick a bank or a credit union.
+When it comes to your banking and financial needs, you may be wondering what the difference is between a bank or a credit union.
 You may also wonder which one is the right fit for you and your needs?

 Credit unions provide the same types of financial products and services as a big bank.
 Locally owned by their account holders, known as Members or Owners, credit unions like Libro provide physical branch locations, ATMs, and both online and mobile banking as well as virtual banking and call centres like Libro Connect.

 Banks are owned by their shareholders who may or may not be customers.